The Ark (Doctor Who): Plot

-Unexpectedly, the TARDIS rematerialises back on the Ark.
-The travellers see that the giant statue has been completed, but in the form of a Monoid, and realise that they have arrived 700 years later at the end of the Ark's voyage.
-They discover that the Monoids have taken control of the ship, enabled by electronic voice communicators, while the human descendants, genetically weakened by the cold virus, are now slaves.
-Steven tries unsuccessfully to lead a revolt against the Monoids.
+The TARDIS returns to the Ark at the end of its voyage.
+The travellers find the giant statue completed but in the form of a Monoid.
+They discover that the Monoids, enabled by electronic voice communicators, have taken control while the human descendants, genetically weakened by the cold virus, are now slaves.
+The Monoid leader takes the Doctor and Dodo to Refusis II.
+They discover a castle occupied by the Refusians, giant beings rendered invisible by solar flares.
+The Monoids plan to colonise Refusis II and abandon the human slaves on the Ark, to be killed by a bomb concealed within the statue.

-As the Ark arrives at its destination, the Monoid leader assembles a landing party to Refusis II with the Doctor, Dodo and a human, Yendom.
-They discover a large building amid the vegetation, occupied by the Refusians, giant beings rendered invisible by solar flares.
-The Monoids plan to colonise Refusis II exclusively with their own race, and to abandon the human slaves on the Ark.
-The Monoids have concealed a large bomb within the giant statue which will be detonated after the colonisation is complete.
-After landing on the planet, a faction of Monoids, uncertain of the viability of Refusis, begin a revolt.
-Steven leads the humans in an escape from the Ark, and they travel to the planet in landing pods, where they discover the Monoids engaged in a civil war.
-Amid the confusion, the Doctor, Dodo and a Refusian return to the Ark in a pod, where the giant Refusian uses its strength to remove the statue and jettison it from the ship before the bomb explodes.
-The Refusians agree to share their planet with the colonists, but demand that the humans and Monoids agree to live in peace with one another.
+After landing on the planet, a faction of Monoids, uncertain of its viability, begin a revolt.
+Steven leads the humans in an escape from the Ark; on the planet, they discover the Monoids engaged in a civil war.
+A Refusian jettisons the statue from the Ark before the bomb explodes.
+The Refusians agree to share their planet with the colonists, but demand that the humans and Monoids agree to live in peace.
 The Doctor and his companions depart.
-In the TARDIS control room, the Doctor suddenly becomes invisible, and declares that they are under attack.
+In the TARDIS, the Doctor suddenly becomes invisible, and declares that they are under attack.